Defent/DMS_Exile/README.md

 The crate loot system has undergone an improvement.
 You can now define loot values for different crates for the same mission, or none at all!
 HOWEVER: This requires you to change the organization of the crate in the mission.

-Previously, you _missionObjs was defined with the format:
+Previously, _missionObjs was defined with the format:
 ```
 [
 	[_cleanupObj1,_cleanupObj2,...,_cleanupObjX],